ietf-wg-cellar/matroska-specification/index_tags.md

 but also chapters and tags.
 The `Tag` elements add important metadata to identify and classify the information found in a Matroska `Segment`.
 It can tag a whole `Segment`, separate `Tracks` elements, individual `Chapter` elements or `Attachments` elements.

+Some details about tagging are already present in [@!RFC9559, section 24].

 While the Matroska tagging framework allows anyone to create their own custom tags, it's important to have a common set of values for interoperability.
 This document intends to define a set of common tag names used in Matroska.